Why You Shouldn't Imitate Bill Gates If You Want To Be Rich - Slashdot

 Survivorship Bias; You Are Not So Smart [youarenotsosmart.com]

+Dude, that was a painfully long read but I thank you for it.

-Let me see here (Score:4, Insightful)
+Let me see here (Score:5, Insightful)

+So it was (1) his mom knowing the chairman at IBM in charge of the PC project, and (2) him

 Why you shouldn't imitate yourself (Score:5, Insightful)